timvink/mkdocs-print-site-plugin/docs/how-to/pdf_button.md

 This plugin adds to the context a `page.url_to_print_page` which contains the relative link from a page to the print page.
 You can use `page.url_to_print_page` when customizing a theme:

-!!! info
+!!! info "Exporting to PDF is a separate step"
     While it might be easier for your users, using this option means you need to re-create the PDF everytime you make a change to your website.
+See [how to export to PDF](pdf_button.md).

     If you use this option and you are using version control like git, you might want to also [gitignore](https://git-scm.com/docs/gitignore) the PDF file.